Janet World Tour: Development

-Concert Synopsis

 Critical reception

 Prior to the tour's launch, the Los Angeles Sentinel commented on the anticipation surrounding Jackson's return, stating: "Her first-ever concert tour in 1990 was the most successful premiere tour by any artist in pop music history.
 And now, amid great anticipation, Janet Jackson is set to return to the concert trail with her world tour in connection with her already triple platinum-plus 'janet' album ...
 The tour promises to be an innovative feast of sight and sound, a theatrical experience with spectacular choreography, staging and lighting."
 Lenny Stoute in the Toronto Star gave a positive review to her performance at the SkyDome in Toronto, Ontario, Canada, stating that "as she'd done with the tour opener in Cincinnati Wednesday, it was a superb production that came with an emotional subtext."
 Commenting on the highly athletic and sexually provocative performances of such songs as "If", "What Have You Done for Me Lately" and "Nasty", he states: "This pelvic-thrusting, butt-wiggling, lip-licking high-energy temptress is a long way from the cute 'n' chubby girl next door of her previous Rhythm Nation tour.
 And she came equipped with the tough dance moves, firm muscles and seven costume changes to emphasize the difference."

 In December 1993, Jackson had a five-day engagement in New York City at Madison Square Garden, which saw its last concert on New Year's Eve.
 Jon Pareles of The New York Times stated: "The video-age arena spectacle is in good hands with Janet Jackson.
 Her current tour, which started a four-night run at Madison Square Garden on Friday night, piles on the production values: music, dancers, costumes, moving sets, video, lights, fireworks, everything but confetti and balloons."
 He criticized the fact that the concert seemed overtly calculated, leaving little room for spontaneity.
 However, he compared her musical diversity favorably to other pop icons such as Prince, Madonna and her brother Michael.
 In reference to her vocal capabilities, Pareles comments that "[l]ike many other video-promoted singers, Ms. Jackson doesn't have a big voice ...
 But Ms. Jackson is a stronger vocalist than she was when she last toured, three years ago."